canonical/data-science-stack/docs/explanation/index.rst

 Architecture overview
 ---------------------

-Understand the underlying architecture of DSS, its components and interactions.
+Understand the underlying architecture of DSS, its components and interactions:

 .. toctree::
    :maxdepth: 1